Crime in Montenegro: Human trafficking

-Montenegro is a transit, source, and destination country for men, women, and girls who are subjected to trafficking in persons, specifically conditions of forced prostitution and forced labor.
-Trafficking victims are mostly females from Ukraine, Moldova, Serbia, Albania, and Kosovo, who migrate or are smuggled through the country en route to other destinations and subjected to conditions of forced prostitution in Montenegro.
-Roma children are coerced into organized street begging in the country.

 Montenegro ratified the 2000 UN TIP Protocol in October 2006.
-In 2010 Montenegro was a transit, source, and destination country for men, women, and girls who were subjected to trafficking in persons, specifically conditions of forced prostitution and forced labor.
+In 2010 Montenegro was a transit, source, and destination country for men, women, and girls who were subjected to human trafficking, specifically conditions of forced prostitution and forced labor.
 Trafficking victims were mostly females from Ukraine, Moldova, Serbia, Romania, Bulgaria and Montenegro, who migrated or were smuggled through the country en route to other destinations and subjected to conditions of forced prostitution in Montenegro.
 Roma children were coerced into organized street begging in the country.

 According to NGOs and international experts, mainly foreign men and boys were subjected to forced labor in Montenegro's growing construction industry.
 Montenegrin women and girls were subjected to forced prostitution within the country and in other Balkan countries; anecdotal reports indicated at least one Montenegrin girl was subjected to conditions of forced prostitution in Serbia during 2009.
 Anecdotal reports in 2009 also indicated some women and girls from Serbia and other countries in this region were subjected to conditions of forced prostitution in Montenegro.
 Criminal networks operating in Montenegro's expanding tourism industry were reportedly engaged in trafficking for the purpose forced prostitution.
 According to the Human Rights Commissioner for the Council of Europe, several sources question the Montenegrin government's official stance that Montenegro did not have a considerable trafficking problem.
 Reports state that there is a rampant problem of prostitution of Montenegrin girls in central and south Montenegro, where many of the clients are Albanians.

 In 2010, the Government of Montenegro did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
-Montenegro made some important progress during the reporting period and, for the first time, publicly acknowledged a trafficking problem in Montenegro.
-During 2009, the government improved the referral of some potential victims to providers of victim assistance, took initial steps to address trafficking-related complicity, and implemented anti-trafficking prevention programs aimed at vulnerable populations in Montenegro.
+Montenegro, for the first time, publicly acknowledged a trafficking problem in Montenegro.
+In 2009, the government improved the referral of some potential victims to providers of victim assistance, took initial steps to address trafficking-related complicity, and implemented anti-trafficking prevention programs aimed at vulnerable populations in Montenegro.
 However, NGOs and international organizations continued to report insufficient capacity among relevant government agencies to identify potential trafficking victims.
 Moreover, trafficking-related complicity impeded the government's ability to genuinely tackle its trafficking problem.
 Despite conducting numerous labor inspections of construction sites throughout the year, the government did not identify any suspected victims of forced labor in the construction sector during the year.

 U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2 Watchlist" in 2017 and 2023.